Walking with Terrain Reconstruction: Learning to Traverse Risky Sparse Footholds: METHOD

+We create four types of terrain: stepping stones, balance beams, stepping beams and gaps, with the first three being sparse foothold terrains.
+Each type has 10 difficulty levels, and increases using the terrain curriculum from \cite{rudin2022learning}.
+Detailed terrain settings are presented in Appendix\ref{appendixB}.

 Due to sparse rewards and conflicting optimal gait patterns across various risky terrains with sparse footholds, it is challenging for robots to learn a highly adaptive policy from scratch.
-Inspired by \cite{zhang2023learning}, we first train a generalized base policy on relatively simple and low-randomness terrains.
-We then finetune this base policy into an advanced policy through a terrain curriculum that progressively transitions from simple terrains to more complex terrains with increased sparsity and randomness, as shown in Fig. \ref{fig4}.
-The base policy enables the robot to acquire general skills for handling sparse foothold terrains in advance, thereby reducing the exploration difficulty in complex terrains.
-All locomotion skills are finally integrated into a single advanced policy.
+Inspired by \cite{zhang2023learning}, we developed an automatic terrain progressive curriculum to address exploration difficulties.
+We categorize the stepping stones into two sets: lower-randomness and higher-randomness.
+Furthermore, balance beams and stepping beams are designed as progressive transitions from the stepping stones, as shown in Fig. \ref{fig4}.
+Initially, all robots on the three sparse foothold terrains are placed on lower-randomness stepping stones and auxiliary flat terrains to learn basic locomotion skills.
+As training progresses, they are probabilistically assigned to balance beams, stepping beams, and stepping stones with higher sparsity and randomness.
+This probability follows a linear curriculum: $p_{\text{prog}}=\text{max}(\text{min}(\frac{p_{\text{max}}(T-T_{\text{start}})}{T_{\text{end}}-T_{\text{start}}}, 0), p_{\text{max}})$.
+Eventually, the policy learns adaptive locomotion skills across all challenging terrains.